ponopress/meilisearch/readme.txt

 **Site Editor Blocks:** Yuto is fully compatible with the new Site Editor, offering an Autocomplete Search block for seamless integration and intuitive use.
 Additional blocks will be available soon.

+**WooCommerce Compatible:** Yuto is fully compatible with WooCommerce, making it easy to index your store's products directly into Meilisearch.
+With Yuto, you can provide your customers with an enhanced search experience, allowing them to quickly find the products they need in your WooCommerce store.

+**Custom Post Types Support:**  Yuto offers extensive support for custom post types, ensuring full compatibility with any plugin that adds custom post types.
+This integration allows you to easily index various post types directly into Meilisearch.
+By using Yuto, you can enhance your customers' search experience across all post types, seamlessly working with plugins such as Easy Digital Downloads, BuddyPress, and others.

 **Support and Continuous Development**

 Reliable support to promptly addressing any issues you encounter.